 - $631.00 (CDN) Record Suspension Application Processing Fee Step 9)

-Mail your Record Suspension Application Form, $631.00 (CDN) Record Suspension Application Fee (payable to the Receiver General for Canada), and all official documents (originals only) to the PBC at this address:
+Mail your Record Suspension Application Form, $631.00 (CDN) Record Suspension Application Fee (credit card payment or certified cheque, bank draft or money order, payable to the Receiver General for Canada), and all official documents (originals only) to the PBC at this address:

 Parole Board of Canada